-As indicated above, the PFIP Legislative Guide focused on infrastructure projects that included the construction or expansion of facilities that the concessionaire would subsequently operate, but either for use by the public, or to support the provision of goods or services to the public.
+- As indicated above, the PFIP Legislative Guide focused on infrastructure projects that included the construction or expansion of facilities that the concessionaire would subsequently operate, but either for use by the public, or to support the provision of goods or services to the public.
 The paradigm type of project covered by the PFIP Legislative Guide was intended to ensure cost recovery primarily from the revenue generated by the facility.
 Direct payment by the Government was envisaged only as a supplement to or (on exceptional situations) as a substitute for payments by the users or customers of the facility.
 The prevailing view within the Commission at the time was that selection of the concessionaire for such projects was not technically speaking "public procurement", as the resulting goods or services would not be paid by the Government, but a type of administrative decision for project development to which procurement law did not apply.
 Consequently, the PFIP Legislative Guide could not simply refer the reader to the procurement methods provided in the then UNCITRAL Model Law on Procurement of Goods, Construction and Services.
-Since those procurement methods were found to be in many respects inadequate for the selection of a concessionaire, there was a need to devise a specific selection procedure for the PFIP Legislative Guide.

-23. Accordingly, the PFIP Legislative Guide did not cover other forms of PPP which involved payments by the Government (such as deferred payment for facilities built and managed by the private sector but occupied by public bodies), even if they were at the time known to exist.
-The Working Group and the Commission assumed that government procurement and general government contract law would adequately cover those PPPs.

-24. Unlike the 1994 model law, the more recent UNCITRAL Model Law on Public Procurement offers a wider range of procurement methods, including, in particular one method provided in its article 49 ("request for proposals with dialogue") that was developed on the basis of the selection procedures recommended in chapter III ("Selection of the concessionaire") of the PFIP Legislative Guide.

-25. Aligning the two texts requires a number of purely formal adjustments, such as incorporating as many cross references to the UNCITRAL Model Law on Public Procurement and its Guide to Enactment as possible, or eliminating from the PFIP Legislative Guide any unnecessary duplication of material contained in the procurement texts.
-More importantly, however, aligning the two texts requires a number of substantive decisions, which the Commission will have to make.

-26. The first question is whether, as regards the types of PPPs originally covered by the PFIP Legislative Guide (i.e. mainly "concession-type PPPs"), the recommended selection method is still generally adequate.
-Alternatively, if the Commission now finds that method to be inadequate, the Commission should decide whether to simply replace it with a reference to the methods provided in the UNCITRAL Model Law on Public Procurement (in particular the request for proposals with dialogue), or whether to devise an entirely new method.

-27. Similarly, as regards the types of PPPs not originally covered (i.e. "non-concession PPPs"), for which the method in chapter III of the PFIP Legislative Guide was not conceived, the Commission should consider a number of options.
-The Commission could, for example, (a) adapt the method of chapter III; (b) adapt the method in article 49 of the UNCITRAL Model Law on Public
+Since those procurement methods were found to be in many respects inadequate for the selection of a concessionaire, there was a need to devise a specific selection procedure for the PFIP Legislative Guide. - 23.
+Accordingly, the PFIP Legislative Guide did not cover other forms of PPP which involved payments by the Government (such as deferred payment for facilities built and managed by the private sector but occupied by public bodies), even if they were at the time known to exist.
+The Working Group and the Commission assumed that government procurement and general government contract law would adequately cover those PPPs. - 24.
+Unlike the 1994 model law, the more recent UNCITRAL Model Law on Public Procurement offered a wider range of procurement methods, including, in particular one method provided in its article 49 ("request for proposals with dialogue") that was developed on the basis of the selection procedures recommended in chapter III ("Selection of the concessionaire") of the PFIP Legislative Guide. - 25.
+The Secretariat noted that aligning the two texts required several purely formal adjustments, such as incorporating as many cross references to the UNCITRAL Model Law on Public Procurement and its Guide to Enactment as possible, or eliminating from the PFIP Legislative Guide any unnecessary duplication of material contained in the procurement texts.
+More importantly, however, aligning the two texts required several substantive decisions, which the Commission had to make. - 26.
+The first question was whether, as regards the types of PPPs originally covered by the PFIP Legislative Guide (i.e. mainly "concession-type PPPs"), the recommended selection method was still generally adequate.
+Alternatively, if the Commission were to find that method to be inadequate, the Commission should decide whether to simply replace it with a reference to the methods provided in the UNCITRAL Model Law on Public Procurement (in particular the request for proposals with dialogue), or whether to devise an entirely new method. - 27.
+Similarly, as regards the types of PPPs not originally covered (i.e. "non-concession PPPs"), for which the method in chapter III of the PFIP Legislative Guide was not conceived, the Commission was invited to consider several

-&lt;sup>19 Official Records of the General Assembly, Sixty-seventh Session, Supplement No. 17 (A/67/17), para.
+Official Records of the General Assembly, Sixty-seventh Session, Supplement No. 17 (A/67/17), para.
 109 (see Yearbook of the United Nations Commission on International Trade Law 2012, part one).